defold/doc/docs/en/manuals/2dgraphics.md

 Your atlas has now been populated with images (and animations) it can be used as a graphics source to other components in Defold (see Sprite below and the ParticleFX guide).

 1. Import your image files as described above.
-2. Select [[New ▸ Atlas File]]{.menu} from the context menu in the Project Explorer.
+2. Select <kbd>New ▸ Atlas File</kbd> from the context menu in the Project Explorer.
-3. Select *Add Images* from the context menu in the Outline.
+3. Select <kbd>Add Images</kbd> from the context menu in the Outline.

 A dialog opens from where you can find and select the images you want to add to the Atlas.
 Note that you can filter the image files and select multiple files at once.